jacksenechal/resume/resume.md

 -   2014 - Overhauled e-commerce and fulfillment systems, reducing order processing time by a factor of 10.
 Created shipping and fulfillment application using data from the existing system and presenting it in an intuitive interface for volunteers to process orders, pack items, and print postage-paid shipping labels.
-Application written in JavaScript with a Ruby backend, using APIs from Stripe and EasyPost.
+Application written in JavaScript with a Ruby/Sinatra backend, using APIs from Stripe and EasyPost.
 -   2011 - Developed electronic music systems using open source tools.
 Trained a team of musicians in basic programming.
 Wrote arpeggiator and sampler patches for SuperCollider.
 Prototyped [Reactable][] clone in PureData.